DiegoDerksen/diegoderksen.github.io/_posts/2024-06-21-Intune Auto-Update Google Chrome copy.md

 <th>
 ```

-Besides these tags, there are also a few dynamic contents:
+Besides these tags, there are also a few dynamic contents that you can use:
-There are a few dynamic variables:

 | Variable name     | Token to use     | Description                                                                                                            |
 | ----------------- | ---------------- | ---------------------------------------------------------------------------------------------------------------------- |